ovcharovcoder/fanatic-front-project-src/README.md

 # fanatic-project-src
-The project contains the site's source files, which were generated using Gulp.
+The repository contains site source files generated using Gulp.

 Website development based on a layout to improve your web development skills.